 You need to write a letter requesting the same (some RTO may have a specific form which you can fill).
 You need to submit it along with a self-attested copy of your driving license to RTO office along with the fees.
-RTO will then issue DLE within few hours (or days, depending on RTO).
+RTO will then issue DLE within a few hours (or days, depending on RTO).
 Please make sure that DLE has your name as per the passport and has proper stamp and seal.

 You need to then submit DLE along with your passport and driving license to VFS global (India Consulate services) who will verify it and issue Indian Driving License Verification (IDLV) certificate.
 When getting a full Australian driving license, You need to submit the IDLV along with Indian driving license and passport to the VicRoads.

 Recently, however, VicRoads changed its rules.
 They don’t ask for IDLV anymore.
 Instead, you need to book a license verification appointment at VicRoads centre.
 VicRoads nowadays does an independent verification of your driving license instead of relying on Consulate certificate.
 So it is better to call VicRoads before going IDLV route.
-That will save your time and money.
+That will save you time and money.

 In the next part, I will tell you how I embarked on the journey to get the Australian Driving License.
 It was not easy but if I can get it, you definitely can.
-So if you have Indian license, that’s great but if you don’t, don’t lose your sleep over it.
+So if you have an Indian license, that’s great but if you don’t, don’t lose your sleep over it.
 You will get there eventually, like me.